This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Serbia.

 A business can be also registered on a voluntary basis, even if the registration limit has not been reached.

-The VAT registration limit does not apply to persons not established in Serbia.
-The persons not established in Serbia must register for VAT as soon as they begin their business activity in Serbia, regardless of registration threshold.
+The VAT registration limit does not apply to businesses not established in Serbia.
+The businesses not established in Serbia shall register as soon as they start to make supply of goods and services in Serbia, except in cases they perform taxable supplies to:

-1. in the case non-resident entity makes supply of goods and services to non-taxable persons in Serbia, while considerations for this supply are collected by the taxable person on behalf and for the account of non-resident entity, tax debtor for this supply is taxable person which collects the consideration
+1. In the case non-resident entity makes supply of goods and services to non-taxable persons in Serbia, while considerations for this supply are collected by the taxable person on behalf and for the account of non-resident entity, tax debtor for this supply is taxable person which collects the consideration

-2. the tax base does not include amounts collected by the taxable person on behalf and for the account of another taxable person (for example non-resident supplying electronically/digital services), if it is transferring this amount to the person on behalf and for the account of which the taxable person has collected the payment
+2. The tax base does not include amounts collected by the taxable person on behalf and for the account of another taxable person (for example non-resident supplying electronically/digital services), if it is transferring this amount to the person on behalf and for the account of which the taxable person has collected the payment

-3. there is obligation for non-established business to register for VAT and appoint a fiscal representative in case this entity performs supply of electronically services to private consumers in Serbia.
+3. There is obligation for non-established business to register for VAT and appoint a fiscal representative in case this entity performs supply of electronically services to private consumers in Serbia.

-There is no obligation for non-established business to appoint a fiscal representative only in case this entity performs taxable supply in Serbia to:
+An entity which makes supply of goods and services in Serbia, but has not an established business in Serbia, is obliged to appoint a fiscal representative in all cases when the registration is needed.
+Therefore, there is no obligation for non-established business to appoint a fiscal representative only in case this entity performs taxable supply in Serbia to:

 • VAT payers